Skip to Main Content

 External requests to view coursework submitted to Turnitin assignments

 From 2nd November 2022, requests to view papers submitted to Turnitin assignments at City St George's (Clerkenwell & Moorgate campuses) will be received by an email address managed by the Digital Education team.
-The Digital Education team will contact the Module Leader for all internal paper view requests.
-To reduce the risk of data breaches, the Digital Education team will only contact module leaders with external paper view requests where the similarity match is 25% or over.
+The Digital Education team will only contact module leaders with external paper view requests where the similarity match is 25% or over.
 For requests to view papers submitted to assignments at Bayes, AQS will also be emailed.

 The module leader can reply to the email from the Digital Education team with their decision.
 They can decide to release the paper, release the paper with redactions, decline to release the paper or ask follow up questions of the requestor prior to making a decision on whether to release the paper.